 You can pick up full cities or just individual buildings from the likes of London, Paris, Warsaw, Moscow and more.
 All are reasonably priced, too, with a building starting at just €7.
 That’s pretty much stocking filler territory.

 For UK readers, much of the range is also available at Blackwells.

-A vintage Pan Am vibe with these 1960s-style Modernist sweatshirts by Mr B’s Soulful Tees.
+A vintage Pan Am vibe with these 1960s-style Modernist t-shirts by Mr B’s Soulful Tees.

-After all, it is sweatshirt season, and if you want the world to know of your love of modernism and you like a vintage logo, this is the shirt for you.
+It might be more sweatshirt season than t-shirt season, but that’s fine, as you can get it in sweatshirt form.
+Saying that, the t-shirt is always useful and more affordable as well.
+Anyway, if you want the world to know of your love of modernism and you like a vintage logo, this is the shirt for you.
 Also, don’t worry about the blue, as this design is available in pretty much any colour you like, as well as all the sizes you probably need.